A Foodcentric Life

 📖 Recipe

-Golden baked loaf of Irish soda bread, sliced.
+Golden baked loaf of Irish soda bread, sliced on a white plate.

 Sally Cameron